 Western medicine treats endometriosis medicinally and with surgery.
 Surgical treatment removes endometriosis tissue and adhesions while attempting the protection of the ovaries and Fallopian tubes as well as all other pelvic and abdominal tissues that may be effected.
 Endoscopic surgery is used for removing endometriosis tissue, thereby reducing the amount of painful occult (hidden) bleeding within the abdominal and pelvic structures and cavities, as well as for surgical resection of pain causing adhesions.

 Endometriosis can be treated with medications such as hormones that cause the cessation of the menstrual cycle, reducing or preventing the proliferation and shedding of endometriosis tissue that would occur during a normal cycle.
-Thereby the symptoms that are caused by the proliferation and breakdown of renegade endometrial tissue is reduced or alleviated.
+Thereby the symptoms that are caused by the proliferation and breakdown of endometriosis tissue is reduced or alleviated.